avpatel98/dragon-shell/README.md

 * sleep 50 * ; sleep 10 ^C
 * ls -l -a -F | sort ; find ./ -name "\*.c" > result.out ; ls -lFa
 * a2path

+## Sources

+The lecture notes, the lab slides, the man pages and the TAs' guidance were used to complete this assignment.